 You’ll be glad when treatment is over.
 Your doctor will want you to check your skin at least once a month.
 It will be very important to protect yourself from getting too much sun.

 For years after treatment ends, you will see your skin cancer doctor.
-At first, your visits may be every 3 to 6 months.
+At first, your visits may be every few months.
 Then, the longer you’re cancer-free, the less often the visits are needed.
 Be sure to go to all of these follow-up visits.
 Your doctor will ask about symptoms and check you for signs of the cancer coming back or a new skin cancer.
 Other exams and tests may also be done.